onshape-public/onshape-clients/python/docs/MetadataApi.md

     wvmid = 'wvmid_example' # str |
     link_document_id = 'link_document_id_example' # str |  (optional)
-infer_metadata_owner = False # bool |  (optional) if omitted the server will use the default value of False
+infer_metadata_owner = False # bool |  (optional) if omitted the server will use the default value of False depth = '1' # str |  (optional) if omitted the server will use the default value of '1' thumbnail = False # bool |  (optional) if omitted the server will use the default value of False

     # example passing only required values which don't have defaults set
     try: